wookdev/wookdev.github.io/imho/after911.md

 which are parked around town, with not a square inch of paint showing between the missing-persons flyers taped to them.
-By now, there is a dreadful, but sure, knowledge that while a couple lucky souls might still be pulled from the wreckage that is &quot;Ground Zero&quot;, the list of the victims is probably written in the missing persons files.
+By now, there is a dreadful, but sure, knowledge that while a couple lucky souls might still be pulled from the wreckage that is "Ground Zero", the list of the victims is probably written in the missing persons files.

 The show of support has been incredible.
 So many construction